Wrigley Storymakers Program

 Humanity today faces intensifying environmental catastrophes: climate change, wildfires, water shortages, biodiversity loss, and more.
 These are not merely scientific issues, but they cannot be solved without science.
 And yet, the vocabulary, communication styles, and formats that professional academics typically use are often ineffective and even counterproductive in engaging the public.
 So how can scientists share their knowledge in a way that moves hearts and minds and builds appetite for change?

 Fellows should come to the program with a clear idea of what message or story they want to communicate to the public.
-You will leave the program with the beginnings of a project that can be completed on your own or shopped around to creative professionals for collaboration.
-The program location–Wrigley Marine Science Center on Catalina Island–is in a pristine marine reserve where you can retreat from the distractions of normal daily activity and be inspired by the beautiful planet you’re trying to save.
+You will leave the program with the tools, training, and network you need to develop and advance project ideas for sharing your story with the public.
+The program location–Wrigley Marine Science Center on Catalina Island–is in a pristine marine reserve where you can retreat from the distractions of normal daily activity and be inspired by the beautiful planet you’re trying to aid.
 You’ll also build relationships with peer faculty so you can support one another long after you leave Catalina Island.

 Fellowship and Application

-If you would like to nominate yourself or a colleague for a fellowship, please complete the online nomination form, and a member of our staff will respond soon.
-USC and the Wrigley Institute value diversity and encourage nominations of individuals who are members of underrepresented or historically marginalized groups.
+Before applying to the fellowship, please carefully read our FAQs.
+USC and the Wrigley Institute value diversity and encourage applications from individuals who are members of underrepresented or historically marginalized groups.

 Information for Instructors